Confidence is exponential.

 If you were to become stronger and more flexible one year from now, would that increase your confidence or lessen it?

-On the bright side, recent and huge advances in virtual reality (apparently, Oculus Rift – owned by Facebook – is going to be offering some amazing services down the road) look promising, and in January of 2017 an international conference in Switzerland will specifically explore advances in adaptive exergames for health.
+On the bright side, recent and huge advances in virtual reality (apparently, Oculus Rift – owned by Facebook – is going to be offering some amazing services down the road) look promising, and international conferences in Switzerland specifically explore advances in adaptive exergames for health.

 Meanwhile, Nintendo has released Wii Fit U – which has more customization and workouts.
 The positive to upgrading to Wii Fit U is it uses the same equipment as Wii Fit for the Wii.
 If you own the previous version all you need is the software.